Data-Science-in-Mechanical-Engineering/franka_timeout_handler/README.md

 cmake --build .
 sudo cmake --install .
 sudo ldconfig
-#Further steps are required only if you plan to use pybind'ded classes from franka_timeout_handler in your pybind'ded library
+#Further steps are required only if you plan to use pybind'ded classes from Franka_timeout_handler in your pybind'ded library
-cmake .. -Dfranka_timeout_handler_omit_include_directories=yes
+cmake .. -DFranka_timeout_handler_omit_include_directories=yes
 sudo cmake --build .
 cmake --install .
 ```